Miami Circle: Former septic tank

-University of Florida archaeologist Jerald Milanich was concerned that there was, from the previous apartment block, a septic tank that was aligned perfectly at the edge of the circle.
-He suggested that the circle could be nothing more than a sink for the sewage from the septic tank.
+University of Florida archaeologist Jerald Milanich was concerned that the circle were the remains of a drain field from an old septic tank that was aligned perfectly at the edge of the circle.
+He suggested that the circle could be nothing more than a sink for the sewage from the septic tank and suggested additional measures be taken to rule out this theory.

 In attempting to refute this claim, Ricicek pointed to two things.
 Firstly there was clearly a terracotta outflow from the tank that would not tie with the need for a sink, and the plans for the apartment complex clearly show a sewage outflow to the south, into the river.
 Secondly, returning to the analysis of the calcite buildup on the holes by the Florida Geological Survey, the bedrock that had been cut out to lay the tank had little or no duricrust, showing the considerable age difference between the septic tank construction and the Circle.